tareq1988/wp-recaptcha-integration/readme.txt

 = Will you support plugin XYZ? =

 If XYZ stands for a widely used free and OpenSource plugin in active development with some 100k+ downloads I will give it a try.
 Just ask.

+IF XYZ stands for MailPoet subscription form the Answer is "not possible".

 If XYZ is some rarely used plugin (about 1k+ active installs or so), I will accept pull requests on github and push it to the WP repository.
 Please note that in such cases I will not feel responsible for code maintainance.

+If you are the plugin author, please read [this]() first.
+There are a lot of filters

 = The captcha is not show up.
-What’s wrong? =
+Was wrong? =

 On the plugin settings page check out if the option “Disable for known users” is activated (it is by default).
 Then log out (or open your page in a private browser window) and try again.